Why You Should Upgrade Your Golf Cart to Lithium Battery

 What Should i Do With My Old Lead-Acid battery After a Lithium Battery Upgrade?

-Never landfill lead-acid batteries.
-Use certified recycling channels, many auto parts stores, scrap dealers, or municipal sites accept them and may offer a core credit.
-Keep the cases upright, avoid tipping, and transport them in a ventilated vehicle area.
-Recycling lead-acid protects the environment and is usually straightforward thanks to mature collection systems.
-Ask your installer or the lithium supplier for a recommended recycler to close the loop on the environmental impact side of your golf cart battery upgrade.
+Lead-acid batteries should never be thrown in regular waste.
+Use recognized recycling programmes—many automotive parts shops, scrap metal facilities, or municipal depots accept them and may offer a core rebate.
+Keep the batteries upright during transport, avoid tipping, and move them in a ventilated area of the vehicle.
+Established recycling streams make it straightforward to handle lead-acid disposal responsibly.
+Ask your installer or the lithium supplier for a recommended recycler so the environmental side of your golf cart battery upgrade is properly managed.

 Leave a comment